ONE DAY IN TAKAYAMA, JAPAN

 How To Spend A Day in Athlone, Ireland

-24 HOURS IN BERLIN, GERMANY
+HOW TO SPEND 24 HOURS IN BERLIN, GERMANY

-Berlin is Germany’s capital, and is located in the Northeast of the country.
+Berlin is Germany’s capital and is located in the Northeast of the country.
 With 3.7 million inhabitants, it’s also the largest city in Germany.

-Things to See and Do
+Things to See and Do in Berlin

 Brandenburger Tor

-Brandenburger Tor (Brandenburg Gate) (Pariser Platz, 10117 Berlin) is our first stop on this tour!
-It is Berlin’s most famous landmark, that was designed by Carl Gotthard Langhans, and built between 1788 and 1791.
 It’s 26 meters (85 ft) high, 65.5 meters (214 ft) long, and 11 meters (36 ft) deep.
 It was damaged during World War II, but thankfully, it survived.

-Today, this spot is also popular for celebrating New Year’s Eve, with amazing fireworks and live music!
+Today this spot is also popular for celebrating New Year’s Eve with amazing fireworks and live music!
 The Berlin Tourist Information is only a few steps from Brandenburger Tor, if you need any help with navigating Berlin or booking accommodations or events.

-The Reichstag
+The Reichstag building

 Start saving your ideas